Nanotechnology Specialization Certificate

 Credits Required: 18

-Employment opportunities include: materials research technician, etch techician, clean room technician, laboratory technician, fabrication technician, deposition technician, and nanofabrication technician.
+Typical opportunities for employment for graduates include: materials research technician, etch technician, clean room technician, laboratory technician, fabrication technician, deposition technician, nanofabrication technician.

-Admissions Requirements (AS degree in Biological Sciences, Natural Science, or Pre-Engineering)
+Associates Degree in Biological Science, Natural Science, or Pre-Engineering

 Completion of the following required courses: